 Does A+ World Academy offer a diverse student community?

-Yes, we recruit students from around the world.
-Typically the largest nationality is Norwegian and in the first years of our school we’ve had students from Mexico, Colombia, Canada, USA, United Kingdom, Spain, Hong Kong, China, Germany and Switzerland.
+Yes, we recruit students from all around the world.
+Typically the largest nationality is Norwegian but we’ve had students from Mexico, Colombia, Canada, USA, United Kingdom, Spain, Hong Kong, China, Germany and Switzerland.

 How many crew members and faculty are onboard the Sorlandet?

 Currently, there are 11 crew members in addition to a medic, a Dean of Students and 6 faculty members.
-On shore the school has a Head of School, a second Dean of Students, a Director of Admission and an Associate of Admission.
+On shore the school has a Head of School, an Assistant Head of School, and two Associate Directors of Admission.